-Henry was born on the 26th of August 1764 and was the first of the nine children of Henry Snr (1742-1783) and Dinah Fuller.
-Henry’s Baptism is recorded with the spelling of his name as KEABLE.
+Henry was born on the 26th of August 1762 in Aldeburgh, Suffolk, England and was the first of nine children of Henry Snr (1742-1783) and Dinah Fuller.
+Henry’s Baptism on 26/08/1764 in Laxfield Suffolk England is recorded with the spelling of his name as KEABLE.

 Grandfather James (1705-1783) died and was buried on the 27th January and within a week of this event, Henry Snr, our Henry, Abraham Carmen and Abraham Jacobs were found in possession of effects stolen from an Abigail Hambling.

 The men received sentence for death and ordered for execution.
 The execution took place on March 31, 1783.

 Our Henry was more fortunate in that, while being found guilty and sentenced to death, a plea for clemency saw his sentence reprieved.
 Some suggestion that his age was a factor in the sentence being reprieved.

 Subsequently he was sentenced to seven years transportation to the Americas and forwarded to Norwich Castle gaol to wait transportation.